Who Presents This Notice

-You may exercise your rights set forth in this notice by providing a written request, except for requests to obtain a paper copy of this notice, to the privacy officer listed below.
+You may exercise your rights set forth in this notice by providing a written request, except for requests to obtain a paper copy of the notice, to the Privacy Officer at the contact listed below.

-Right to Change Terms of this Notice: The terms of this Notice may be changed at any time.
+Right to Change Terms of this Notice.
+The terms of this Notice may be changed at any time.
 If this Notice is changed, the new notice terms may be made effective for all PHI that South Jersey Radiology Associates maintains, including any information created or received prior to issuing the new notice.
-If this Notice is changed, the new notice will be posted in waiting areas at all South Jersey Radiology Associates facilities and on our website.
+If this Notice is changed, the new notice will be posted in waiting areas at all South Jersey Radiology Associates facilities and on our Internet site at www.sjra.com.
 You also may obtain any new notice by contacting the Privacy Officer.

 For Additional Information or to File a Complaint: If you have questions regarding this Notice or have a concern that your privacy rights may have been violated, you may contact us using the information below.

 Privacy Officer, E-mail: firstname.lastname@example.org, Phone: 844-754-1507, Fax: 704-941-3464, Online: www.usrs-feedback.com